atlanhq/camelot/docs/user/advanced.rst

 Detect short lines
 ------------------

 There might be cases while using :ref:`Lattice <lattice>` when smaller lines don't get detected.
-The size of the smallest line that gets detected is calculated by dividing the PDF page's dimensions with a scaling factor called ``line_size_scaling``.
+The size of the smallest line that gets detected is calculated by dividing the PDF page's dimensions with a scaling factor called ``line_scale``.
 By default, its value is 15.

-As you can guess, the larger the ``line_size_scaling``, the smaller the size of lines getting detected.
+As you can guess, the larger the ``line_scale``, the smaller the size of lines getting detected.

-.. warning:: Making ``line_size_scaling`` very large (>150) will lead to text getting detected as lines.
+.. warning:: Making ``line_scale`` very large (>150) will lead to text getting detected as lines.

 Here's a `PDF <../_static/pdf/short_lines.pdf>`__ where small lines separating the the headers don't get detected with the default value of 15.